OpenNebula/addon-storpool/README.md

 * (optional) set limit on the number of VM disk snapshots (per disk limits)
 * (optional) helper tool to migrate CONTEXT iso image to StorPool backed volume (require SYSTEM_DS `TM_MAD=storpool`)
 * (optional) send volume snapshot to a remote StorPool cluster on image delete
-* (optional) alternate local kvm/deploy script that alows tweaks to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc, by altering libvirt's domain XML
+* (optional) alternate local kvm/deploy script that alows tweaks to the domain XML of the VMs with helper tools to enable iothreads, ioeventfd, fix virtio-scsi _nqueues_ to match the number of VCPUs, set cpu-model, etc
 * (optional) support VM checkpoint file directly on StorPool backed block device (see [Limitations](#Limitations))
-* (optional) replace "VM snapshot" interface to do atomic disk snapshots on StorPool with option to set a limit on the number of snapshots per VM (see limitations)
+* (optional) replace the "VM snapshot" interface scripts to do atomic disk snapshots on StorPool with option to set a limit on the number of snapshots per VM (see limitations)

 Folloing the OpenNebula Policy change introduced with OpenNebula 5.12+ addon-storpool do not patch opennebula files by default.
 Please contact OpenNebula support if you need any of the folloing items resolved.